 Besides some breathing exercises and short meditation sessions, there is one best method to rest for recovery, that most people overlook: Sleep.
 So, let’s get enough sleep.

-Clearly, the (negative) impact of multitasking does not only affect our personal life, but to businesses, teams and organizations too.
+Clearly, the (negative) impact of multitasking does not only affect our personal lives, but to businesses, teams, and organizations too.
 The cost of the cognitive switch is directly affecting the productivity of an organization and profit.

 Reassess and evaluate the capability of the team on the numbers of projects can handle without the need of multitasking.
 This will help to ensure a high level of productivity being achieved with the ability to deliver quality work at the same time.

-Start a project with sufficient preparation.
-One of the main reasons of an organization suffering from multiple open projects is the lack of preparation.
+One of the main reasons for an organization suffering from multiple open projects is the lack of preparation.
 They start a new project without sufficient information, authority, and planning, and then they get stuck halfway without knowing what to do next.
 Worse, get into next project without solving the first problem completely.

 Prepare and plan well is a critical move for any organization to improve their productivity and performance.
 Make everything clear and collect any necessary resources you need before you start a new project.

-Establish a priority system.
 Clearly, there’s no way (or very little possibility) for an organization to focus on only one thing, especially for new startups and small teams.
 One best way to solve this is by establishing a priority system.
-Allow every team members to be clear on what’s the most important mission/task for the company as a whole in that moment, and what’s the most important role/task as each individual for that day or week.
+Allow every team members to be clear on what’s the most important mission/task for the company as a whole at that moment, and what’s the most important role/task as each individual for that day or week.